-The Drupal 7 platform reaches End of Life (EOL) in November 2022, at which point it will no longer be officially supported by the Drupal community.
+(Last updated: Feb 2022): The Drupal 7 platform is due to reach End of Life (EOL) in the near future with a date currently set of November 2023.
+At this point, Drupal 7 will no longer be officially supported by the Drupal community.

-For anyone currently with a Drupal 7 website, the recommendation from both ourselves and the Drupal community as a whole is to aim to move to Drupal 9 before the EOL date in late 2022.
-Despite the date being extended by a year to 2022 due to COVID-19, we know that for some, a move to Drupal 9 is perhaps a lot easier said than done for many organisations who will need to find budget, time and resources to complete the project.
+For anyone currently with a Drupal 7 website, the recommendation from both ourselves and the Drupal community as a whole is to aim to move to Drupal 9 when time and budget allow.
+Despite the date having been twice extended, first to 2022 and then to November 2023 (and possibly beyond), we know that a move to Drupal 9 is perhaps a lot easier said than done for many organisations that will need to find the necessary budget, time and resources to complete the project.

 Here we look at some of the most commonly asked questions so far about Drupal 7 reaching its End of Life, including what's involved in moving to Drupal 9 and also what it's likely to mean to those still on Drupal 7 when it reaches EOL.

-Drupal 7 End of Life (EOL) means that this version of the platform will no longer be officially supported after November 2022.
+Drupal 7 End of Life (EOL) means that this version of the platform will no longer be officially supported after November 2023.
 This means there will be no further security updates, enhancements or improvements released for that version of Drupal.
+This date could be extended further but, as things stand, this is the date that the Drupal community as a whole are working towards.

 The good news is that anyone still using Drupal 7 when it reaches End of Life will not see any immediate difference, from the front-end perspective at least.
 Crucially, neither will your site visitors/users.
 Your website won’t suddenly stop working or become an immediate security risk once the EOL date is reached.